Skip to main content

 Does West Virginia have net metering?

 Yes.
-West Virginia requires investor-owned utilities (Appalachian Power, Mon Power) to offer net metering for residential systems up to 25 kW.
-Credits are applied at the retail rate and roll over monthly.
-Excess credits are typically forfeited at the end of the annual billing cycle.
+The PSC requires investor-owned utilities (Appalachian Power and Mon Power) to offer net metering for residential systems up to 25 kW.
+Excess generation credits at retail rate, monthly rollover, and any unused credits at the end of the annual window are forfeited rather than paid out.

-Is solar worth it in West Virginia with low electricity rates?
+Is solar worth it in West Virginia given the low electricity rates?

 Are there EV incentives in West Virginia?

-What utility company serves my area in West Virginia?
+Which utility serves my area in West Virginia?

-Most of West Virginia is served by Appalachian Power (AEP), which covers southern and central WV.
-Mon Power (a FirstEnergy subsidiary) serves the northern panhandle and eastern counties.
-Both offer net metering for residential solar customers.
-Contact your utility directly to confirm your net metering eligibility and terms.
+Appalachian Power (an AEP subsidiary) covers most of southern and central WV.
+Mon Power, owned by FirstEnergy, serves the northern panhandle and eastern counties.
+Both are required to offer net metering for residential solar.
+Call your utility directly before sizing a system to confirm your interconnection and credit terms.

 Reviewed by the Net-Zero USA editorial team